-Source: Researchers’ Data (2025
+Source: Researchers’ Data (2025)

 4.2 Effect of e-procurement system transparency on the performance of public procurement in local government authorities

 Transparency is essential for effective public procurement, promoting fairness, accountability, and openness.
 E-procurement systems enhance transparency by providing timely and accessible information to stakeholders, reducing corruption risks, increasing supplier participation, and ensuring equitable contract awards.
-In local government authorities like Mbeya City Council, this transparency contributes to improved procurement efficiency, fairness, and overall performance.
+In local government authorities, such as in the Mbeya City Council, this transparency contributes to improved procurement efficiency, fairness, and overall performance.

 4.2.1 Access to Procurement Information

 Timely and accurate access to procurement information is a key feature of an effective e-procurement system.
 It promotes transparency, supports informed decision-making, encourages fair competition, and increases supplier participation.
-In Mbeya City Council, accessible procurement data enhances fairness and overall procurement performance.
+In the Mbeya City Council, accessible procurement data enhances fairness and overall procurement performance.
+Table 4.2 presents….tell the reader what to expect.

 Table 4.2 Access to procurement information